ugr-sail/sinergym/README.md

 (*) Weather types according to [DOE's classification](https://www.energycodes.gov/development/commercial/prototype_models#TMY3).

 (**) In these environments, weather series change from episode to episode.
-Gaussian noise with 0 mean and 2.5 std is added to the original values.
+Gaussian noise with 0 mean and 2.5 std is added to the original values in order to add stochasticity.

 ## Installation process